pism/pism/doc/sphinx/manual/modeling-subglacier.rst

        is a "drained and conserved plastic bed" model.
 The state variables are ``bwat`` and ``tillwat``.

-See Table :numref:`tab-hydrology` for options which apply to all hydrology models.
+See :numref:`tab-hydrology` for options which apply to all hydrology models.
 Note that the primary water source for these models is the energy conservation model which computes the basal melt rate ``basal_melt_rate_grounded``.
 There is, however, also option :opt:`-hydrology_input_to_bed_file` which allows the user to *add* water directly into the